 4. Paper chromatography (uses a strip of paper in the stationary phase).

-HPLC uses a moderate to high pressure to achieve the desired flow rate of the solvent through the chromatographic column as small particles have greater resistance to flow.
+HPLC uses a moderate to high pressure to achieve the desired flow rate of the solvent through the chromatographic column as small particles have more excellent resistance to flow.

 Your application can be run in different ways – isocratic and gradient.

-There are different solvents used in HPLC such as aqueous solvent (water) and organic solvent (methanol, acetonitrile, and propanol).
-To improve the chromatographic peak shape, acids can be used such as acetic acid, formic acid, trifluoroacetic acid.
+Different solvents are used in HPLC, such as aqueous solvent (water) and organic solvent (methanol, acetonitrile, and propanol).
+To improve the chromatographic peak shape, acids such as acetic acid, formic acid, and trifluoroacetic acid can be used.